frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

 * ProjectReferences (has a custom serialization format, more details coming up).

 ###Scenarios
+####Output Assemblies
+NuGet pack will copy the output assemblies from the directory list obtained from $(TargetDir) (This will be a list of directories in Cross-Targeting scenario) .
+The output assemblies to be copied depend on the following criteria:
+* Any filename that matches the $(AssemblyName) & has the extension .exe,.dll,.xml or .winmd (or .pdb if IncludeSymbols=true).
+* Any filename that matches the AssemblyName of a ProjectReference that does not have ReferenceOutputAssembly=false and has the extension .exe,.dll,.xml or .winmd (or .pdb if IncludeSymbols=true).

+Note that ProjectReference assemblies are only searched for in host project's output directory in the corresponding target framework folder.
+They are copied out to lib\\\<TargetFrameworkShortName>\\\<fileName>

 ####Package References
 TODO: Link to the spec for package reference, which is still being designed.
 ####Project to Project References